MSUSEL/msusel-snort-network-quality/README.md

 # Test Case One

 ### Description
   * Test Case One ensures the consistent and proper functioning of Snort.
 Test Case One will verify if Snort can detect a TCP connection through Netcat by sending a benign file with a specific port number and matching the content of the file data.
-To begin, create a rule file to store the Snort rules that will be parsed and add the specified rules.
-Finally, start Snort, send a benign file through Netcat, and check the log file for Snort alerts.

 ### Steps
-  * Find a Port Number
+  1. Find a Port Number
       * `netstat -an | grep 4444`
       * `netstat -an | grep LISTEN | grep 4444`
-  * Put Networks in Promiscuous Mode
+  2. Put Networks in Promiscuous Mode
       * `sudo ip link set dev enp0s31f6 promisc on`
       * `sudo ip link set dev lo promisc on`
-  * Create Snort Rules
+  3. Create Snort Rules
       * Create a rule file and add the rules in local.rules
-  * Start Snort
+  4. Start Snort
       * Terminal window 1:
         * `sudo snort -c /usr/local/etc/snort/snort.lua -R /usr/local/etc/snort/local.rules -i lo -A alert_fast -k none`
           * “-A alert_fast” tells Snort to direct the alerts to alert_fast.txt
           * “-c /usr/local/etc/snort/snort.lua” specifies the Snort configuration
           * “-i lo” specifies the interface that Snort should listen on for traffic
           * “-R /usr/local/etc/snort/local.rules” specifies the rule file
           * “-k none” disables checksum validation
-  * Send Benign File Using Netcat
+  5. Send Benign File Using Netcat
       * Terminal window 2:
         * `nc -l 4444`
       * Terminal window 3:
         * `nc 127.0.0.1 4444 < file_to_send.txt`
           * “nc 127.0.0.1 4444” establishes a connection to the local machine (127.0.0.1) on port 4444
           * “< file_to_send.txt” uses input redirection (<) to read data from the file named file_to_send.txt and sends through the established connection
-  * Stop Snort and check the alert_fast.txt output log
+  6. Stop Snort and check the alert_fast.txt output log

 ### Rule Descriptions
-  1. Benign File Detected Using Content Matching (v1):
+  * Benign File Detected Using Content Matching (v1):
     * Description: This rule is triggered when Snort detects a TCP packet with the specified content.
     * Action: It generates an alert message stating that a benign file has been detected.
     * Content Matching: The rule looks for the string "This is a benign file.
 There is nothing interesting here." within the TCP packet.
     * SID: 1

-  2. Activity on Port 4444 (v1):
+  * Activity on Port 4444 (v1):
      * Description: This rule detects any activity on TCP port 4444, regardless of the source and destination.
      * Action: It generates an alert message indicating activity on port 4444.
      * SID: 3

-  3. Activity on Port 4444 (v2):
+  * Activity on Port 4444 (v2):
      * Description: This rule specifically detects TCP traffic going from any source to port 4444 on the local machine (127.0.0.1).
      * Action: It generates an alert message indicating activity on port 4444 with this specific source-destination pattern.
      * SID: 4

-  4. Activity on Port 4444 (v3):
+  * Activity on Port 4444 (v3):
      * Description: This rule detects TCP traffic going from port 4444 on the local machine (127.0.0.1) to any destination.
      * Action: It generates an alert message indicating activity on port 4444 with this specific source-destination pattern.
      * SID: 5

-  5. Activity on Port 4444 (v4):
+  * Activity on Port 4444 (v4):
      * Description: This rule detects TCP traffic going from any source to port 4444 on any destination.
      * Action: It generates an alert message indicating activity on port 4444 with this specific source-destination pattern.
      * SID: 6